Wilderness Therapy Programs

 - Healthy Relationship Development – living in peer groups provides opportunities for clients to practice healthy relationships.

-- Healthy Coping Strategies: programming and educational curricula focused on developing mastery & skills.
+- Teaching Healthy Coping Strategies: programming and educational curricula focused on developing mastery & skills.
 The wilderness staff guide and model the application of skills and introspection for students

 Don't have time to read this article right now?
 Download it and take it with you.